Siddhartha Gunti

 Living Agents

 I wrote this post by myself.
-If there’s slop, its my proud slop :P If a sentence is unclear, it means its still unclear in my mind.
+If there’s slop, it's my proud slop. :P If a sentence is unclear, it means it's still unclear in my mind.

-What are Living Agents?
+What are living agents?

 At the heart, they are:

-• Long living code that self-evolves.
+• Long-living code that self-evolves.

 • As close to a smart, persistent, junior knowledge worker as we have today.
 Can get to higher levels pretty soon.